- Academic Advising

 After three consecutive years of non-attendance at ASU, an undergraduate student may request academic amnesty for a course or courses in one or more semesters.
 If a student requests amnesty for a course in a given semester, all courses within that semester with a grade of IF, F, TF or D must be included in the request.
 The request will be reviewed after the student has completed at least one semester since being readmitted to ASU.
 The student must complete nine credits and earn a GPA of 2.0 for the request to be approved.

 When the student’s request is approved, grades of IF, F, TF and D for the courses from the prior attendance period will be excluded from the student’s grade point average.
 However, the courses will remain on the student’s official transcripts designated with a special code for academic amnesty.
 The courses/grades that are included in the amnesty process will appear on student transcripts and may be used by professional programs in their admissions decisions.
-Students choosing to apply for academic amnesty should contact the vice president for Academic Affairs.
+Undergraduate Students choosing to apply for academic amnesty should contact the Office of Academic Affairs.

 ACT Credit in Advance for English

-Undergraduate students who complete the English section of the ACT with a score of 29 or higher receive three hours credit for ENG 101.
+Undergraduate students with high scores on the English section of the ACT or SAT may receive three hours credit for ENG 101 if they meet or exceed the established threshold in the policy.
 Transfer students must provide evidence in the form of official test scores at the time of admission in order to receive this credit.
-Credit will be granted after census date of the first semester of enrollment.
+Credit will be granted after the census date of the first semester of enrollment:

-High school students who have performed satisfactorily in advanced college-level courses before college entrance and demonstrated a requisite achievement (minimum score of three) on tests of the Advanced Placement Program of the College Entrance Examination Board may submit the results to Adams State University for consideration of college credit.
-The Records Office will record the advanced placement and/or college credit based on determinations made by the appropriate department chair.
+High school students who have performed satisfactorily in advanced college-level courses before college entrance and demonstrated a requisite achievement (minimum score of three) on tests of the Advanced Placement Program of the College Entrance Examination Board may submit the results to Adams State University for consideration of college credit in alignment with ASU’s policy.
 The maximum credit accepted on the general exams is 18 semester hours in the areas of humanities, natural and social sciences.
-The semester hours of credit for each subject exam, as well as credit by examination in total, will be determined by the appropriate department chair.
-Credit will be granted after census date of the first semester of enrollment.
+Credit will be granted after census date of the first semester of enrollment:

 Music (activity) courses available for auditing purposes require the permission of the instructor.
 Contact the Department of Music for more information.